When you are consolidating accounts in NeonCRM, please be aware that:

 - You cannot merge an account into another account while the constituent is logged in.
 You must cancel the merge or choose the logged-in account as the Main account.

-When viewing a Neon account, you can search for duplicates by clicking the Find Duplicate button at the top-right of the page.
+When viewing a Neon account, you can search for duplicates by opening the Actions Menu at the top of the account and selecting Find Duplicate.

 Duplicates will display in two groups: general/overall duplicates and related accounts.

-When you try to delete an account that has at least one relationship, you will be taken to a page that shows you why the deletion as unsuccessful, as shown in the example below.
+When you try to delete an account that has at least one relationship or any associated transactions, an error message will pop up to explain why the deletion as unsuccessful, as shown in the example below.

 When you see a message like the above example, you can do either of the following:

-- Click Delete All to remove all relationships immediately and delete the account; or
+- Click Super Delete to remove all relationships and transactions immediately and delete the account; or

-- Click Return to go back to the account page.
-From here, you can review the relationships and delete them manually if you still wish to do this.
-Once you have removed all relationships, you will be able to delete the account itself.
+- Click X in the top right corner to go back to the account page.
+From here, you can review the relationships and/or transactions and delete them manually if you still wish to do this.
+Once you have removed all obstacles, you will be able to delete the account itself.

 If you want to delete an account and all transactions on that account, you are able to do so by following the steps below.
 There are multiple steps involved to protect users from any errant deletion of accounts, plus administrators will be able to see which staff user deleted an account using the Action Log.

-The Deletion Error page will show you the transaction data on this account that will also be deleted if you continue with the account deletion.
+The error message will show you all of the data on this account that will be deleted if you continue with the account deletion.

 To proceed with the conversion, remove any linked accounts and delete any assigned projects or social fundraising pages that appear under the following account sections:

-If the organization has more than one contact...
+If you're converting a company to an individual and the company has more than one company contact...

-Organizations cannot be converted if their primary contact is already linked to an individual account.
+A company cannot be converted if their primary contact is already linked to an individual account and/or it is the parent of a company group membership.
 You will instead receive the following tooltip:

-If the organization primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
-To do this, you can set an Organization Contact Record (which is NOT a Neon account) as the primary contact.
+If the company primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
+To do this, you can set a new Company Contact Record that is not a Neon account as the primary contact.

 Now you can set the blank contact as the Primary contact.

-Once you set the new primary contact, you can remove the relationship with the individual account.
+Once you set the new primary contact, you can remove the relationship with the individual account by selecting Delete Contact from the Actions menu.

-If the contact you wish to remove is associated with any of the transactions on the organization's account, you will receive a notice when you try to remove it.
+If the contact you wish to remove is associated with any of the transactions on the company's account, you will receive a notice when you try to remove it.